 Charles Town, WV 25414

-If APUS receives more than one Notice of Copyright Infringement concerning a user, the user may be deemed a “repeat copyright infringer.”
+If we receive more than one Notice of Copyright Infringement concerning a user, the user may be deemed a “repeat copyright infringer.”
 APUS reserves the right to terminate the accounts of “repeat copyright infringers.”

 DMCA Counter-Claim Procedure

-Upon receipt of a DMCA Counter-Claim, APUS will provide the complaining party with a copy of the DMCA Counter-Claim.
-When APUS receives a Counter-Claim that meets the requirements of the DMCA, APUS will process the Counter-Claim in accordance with the requirements of the DMCA.
+Upon receipt of a DMCA Counter-Claim, we will provide the complaining party with a copy of the DMCA Counter-Claim.
+When we receive a Counter-Claim that meets the requirements of the DMCA, we will process the Counter-Claim in accordance with the requirements of the DMCA.

-We welcome and encourage any suggestions, ideas, comments or other feedback you provide APUS regarding the Websites (“Feedback”).
-You acknowledge that any Feedback shall become APUS’s sole and exclusive property without any compensation to you.
-APUS, may, in its sole discretion, decide whether to use the Feedback in any of its products and services.
+We welcome and encourage any suggestions, ideas, comments or other feedback you provide us regarding the Websites (“Feedback”).
+You acknowledge that any Feedback shall become our sole and exclusive property without any compensation to you.
+We may, in our sole discretion, decide whether to use the Feedback in any of its products and services.
 You hereby assign to APUS all of your right, title and interest in the Feedback, including but not limited to all copyrights, patent rights, trade secrets and trademarks.

 THE WEBSITES, THE SERVICES, AND THE MATERIALS (INCLUDING ALL INFORMATION, CONTENT (INCLUDING USER CONTENT), PRODUCTS, AND SERVICES AVAILABLE ON OR THROUGH THE WEBSITES) ARE PROVIDED TO YOU ON AN “AS IS,” “AS AVAILABLE” BASIS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, DATA ACCURACY, AND QUIET ENJOYMENT.
 APUS MAKES NO WARRANTY AS TO THE ACCURACY, COMPLETENESS, TIMELINESS, OR RELIABILITY OF ANY MATERIALS AVAILABLE ON OR THROUGH THE WEBSITES.
 NO ORAL OR WRITTEN INFORMATION OR ADVICE GIVEN BY APUS SHALL CREATE A WARRANTY OF ANY KIND.
 YOU ARE RESPONSIBLE FOR VERIFYING ANY AND ALL OF THE MATERIALS BEFORE RELYING ON THEM.
 APUS MAKES NO REPRESENTATIONS OR WARRANTIES THAT USE OF THE WEBSITES WILL BE UNINTERRUPTED, ERROR-FREE, COMPLETELY SECURE, OR FREE FROM VIRUSES.